Bachelor of Arts

 GLI Capstone Project

 Ruchti, Spencer J.; Becker, Mercedes; McKee, Cara; Herron, Austin; and Swalling, Alex, "Slam Poetry: An Online Intervention for Treating Depression" (2016).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 74.

 Biological Psychology Commons, Child Psychology Commons, Clinical Psychology Commons, Cognition and Perception Commons, Cognitive Psychology Commons, Community Psychology Commons, Counseling Psychology Commons, Counselor Education Commons, Digital Humanities Commons, Experimental Analysis of Behavior Commons, Fiction Commons, Health Communication Commons, Health Psychology Commons, Multicultural Psychology Commons, Nonfiction Commons, Other Psychology Commons, Poetry Commons, Social Psychology Commons